MJLMills/rhorix/conversion_scripts/README.md

 ### Morphy/Iris Conversion

-The following scripts are for running the IRIS program and collecting its output into a single file respectively.
+The following scripts are for running the IRIS program and collecting its output into a single file respectively, then converting to XML .top format.
 Currently support for MORPHY's mif filetype is contained in a single script (mif2top.pl) with much redundant code with the modules above.

-mif2top.pl - Script for converting MORPHY/IRIS output to top format. runIris.pl - Run the various executables that comprise IRIS on a set of wavefunctions. collateMifs.pl - Collect the various mif files produced by IRIS into a single file for conversion.
+mif2top.pl - Script for converting MORPHY/IRIS output to top format.

+runIris.pl - Run the various executables that comprise IRIS on a set of wavefunctions.

+collateMifs.pl - Collect the various mif files produced by IRIS into a single file for conversion.

 ### General
 centerTop.pl - Move a topology so that its origin is at the center of mass of its nuclei.

 This is useful when a topology loaded into Blender is too far from the view center to be easily manipulated.
 Please note this script relies on x,y and z tags not being broken over multiple lines.